 Improvements in Tulip include a widget for viewing digital history records, the ability to link records between two tables, and custom date/time formatting.
 We have released several new example applications, including for logbooks and digital history records in the Tulip Library.

-To see these new improvements in actions, don’t miss Giovanni Carrara’s Demo from 12:40 to 1 PM Today, Nov 16th, at the virtual event A New Era: The Future of Life Sciences Manufacturing.
+To see these new improvements in actions, don’t miss the on-demand recording of Giovanni Carrara’s Demo at the virtual event A New Era: The Future of Life Sciences Manufacturing.

 Linked Records Between Tables